How my linocut prints of medieval subjects are inspired and produced

-Printmaking is a time-consuming business. in its basic form, a print can be made from one block, inked up and printed.
+Printmaking is a time-consuming business.
+In its basic form, a print can be made from one block or many, each one inked up and printed.

 Cutting the blocks

-Depending on the print, the cutting process alone is highly demanding; for example, my image of The Green Knight took 80 hours to cut.
+As an example of the work involved, my image of The Green Knight in the Forest took 80 hours to cut.

 Printing the blocks